vcchang-temp/coding-practice/README.md

-# Coding question practice
+# Coding Practice

-Repo for me to share my solutions in Python to interview coding questions.
+This repo is just for me to host my solutions to interview coding questions.
+My aim is to write the solutions in Python.